 Do I need a different resume for every job application?

 Answer: Yes.
 The core ATS format stays the same, but you must tailor the keywords in your summary, skills, and experience bullets to match each specific job description.
 This is the most crucial step for a high ATS score.
-Learn more in our guide on how to tailor your resume.

 What is an ATS format resume example for Word?